Assorted symbols in Chinese art and history

 The back of a dragon handle bronze mirror from the Song dynasty

 In ancient times mirrors were circular and made of bronze and they gave an imperfect reflection that soon tarnished.
 Around the center a decorated border was often fashioned.
 A bronze mirror 铜镜 tóng jìng sounds similar to tóng xié ‘together in harmony’.
-Later on silver and gold were used to give a clearer reflection.
+Later on silver and gold were used to produce a clearer reflection.
 As in Europe the mirror is associated with magical properties hù xīn jìng; it makes spirits visible and so can be used to see the ‘hare in the moon’; it also keeps evil at bay.
 If people do not recognize themselves in a mirror it is a sign that death is near at hand.
 In Feng Shui the ba gua mirror has a central circular mirror surrounded by the eight trigrams and is used to control the flow of qi, and reflect bad qi away.

 There is a legend that a mirror split in two can be used to monitor a loved one far away, if they are each given one half of it, and one proves unfaithful it will turn into a magpie and fly away.
 A mirror is considered lucky and if a man finds one, he will soon find a wife, it is therefore an appropriate gift for an unmarried man.